AdobeDocs/commerce-admin.en/help/stores-purchase/credit-memos.md

 ## Refund workflow

-1. **Payment action config** - If the [Payment Action](credit-memo-create.md#payment-action-setting) configuration is set to `Authorize`, you must generate an invoice before creating a credit memo---proceed to step 2.
+1. **Payment action** - If the [Payment Action](credit-memo-create.md#payment-action-setting) configuration is set to `Authorize`, you must generate an invoice before creating a credit memo---proceed to step 2.
 If set to `Authorize and Capture`, an invoice has already been generated---proceed to step 3.

 1. **Generate invoice** - [Create an invoice](invoices.md#create-an-invoice) for the order, so that you can send a refund to the customer via credit memo.